-3,500 (2008 CPDP), decreasing.
-No monolinguals.
+3,710 (2011 census), decreasing.
+0 monolinguals.
 Ethnic population: 5,000.

 Mulgaun, Sambhugaon.
-Probably not intelligible with Bantawa [bap], but sometimes considered a dialect of it due to ethnic similarities.
+Probably not intelligible with Bantawa [bap], but sometimes considered a dialect of it due to reportedly ethnic similarities.
 Only a few lexical items and grammatical markers are different between the two dialects.

-SOV; postpositions; noun head final; no noun classes or genders; content q-word in situ; up to 4 prefixes (in free order), up to 7 suffixes; clause constituents indicated by case-marking; verbal affixation marks person and number; ergativity; both tense and aspect; no passives or voice; nontonal; 29 consonant and 6 vowel phonemes
+SOV; postpositions; noun head final; no noun classes or genders; content q-word in situ; up to 4 prefixes (in free order), up to 7 suffixes; clause constituents indicated by case-marking; verbal affixation marks person and number; ergativity; both tense and aspect; no passives or voice; nontonal; 29 consonant and 6 vowel phonemes.

 Home, religion, work; mixed use: Friends.
 Young adults and older.
 Some use among children and adolescents.
 Neutral attitudes.
 Almost all are bilingual in Bantawa [bap].

-Traditional religion, Hindu, Christian.
+Traditional religion, Christian.